 How does MenC vaccine work?

 - Conjugate vaccines are made by linking a tiny fragment from the bacteria's sugar coat (polysaccharide) to a protein.
 Our immune systems respond much more strongly to proteins than to sugars, so conjugate vaccines trigger a long-lasting immune response, and are effective in babies as young as two months of age.
 However, research has shown that conjugate vaccines provide longer lasting protection if a dose is given in the second year of life 1 .
-This has prompted the recent changes to the routine infant immunisation schedule.
-The new schedule now ensures that protection provided by conjugate vaccines is boosted after the child reaches one year of age.
+This prompted a change to the routine immunisation schedule in 2006 when a booster dose at 1 year of age was introduced.
+In 2013 the schedule was improved again to provide even longer lasting protection by introducing a booster vaccine for 14 year olds.

 Who should not be given the MenC vaccine?